swcarpentry/DEPRECATED-bc/novice/shell/shell_nelle.md

 **Student Exercise**
 >Using pipes run goostats on only the data from the first 50 rows of
 >NENE01729A.txt and store the results to a file with a name indicating the
 >analysis that the file contains.
-The make a directory called analysis and move
+Then make a directory called analysis and move
->the file into that directory**
+>the file into that directory.

 **Instructor**
 > Break